gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 For more information about identities, see [Add an identity](/docs/next/add-an-identity).

-**Creating an API**:
+#### Creating an API

-In your application, create an API to make a call to the Beyond Identity Cloud.
-All API's require an Authorization with an accessToken.
-For information, see [Access tokens](docs/next/api-tokens).
+In your application, create an API to call the Beyond Identity Cloud.
+All APIs require Authorization with an accessToken.
+See [Access tokens](docs/next/api-tokens) for information.

 ```javascript
 const identityResponse = await fetch(